 If a participant is unable to complete the locator (for example, the participant has no reading or writing skills), the following alternatives for testing are available:

 The TABE Level L should be administered to participants who are unable to read or write to complete the locator.
-TABE® Literacy test scores are entered into TEAMS.
+TABE Literacy test scores are entered into TEAMS.

 The TABE Word List may be used for initial appraisal of participants who are unable to read or write to complete the locator.
 Participants tested with the TABE Word List are not reflected on the federal report unless another NRS-approved test is administered.